harry75369/ESP8266_Tomato/README.md

 ### Notes

 - All music must be turned off manually by pressing the red button.
 - Initially, the work duration of each tomato cycle is `25` minutes, and the rest duration is `5` minutes.
-This is only configurable through code.

 ## WebUI Instructions